-In terms of health care, women, girls, and people of diverse SOGIESCs have much less access to targeted SRHR services.
-Lack of access to such resources is exacerbated by the criminalization of same-sex relations or laws that hinder access to quality SRHR information and services, such as safe abortion, as well as pervasive social norms regarding gender and sexuality.
-Where there are (improved) SRHR programs and policies, they remain hetero-normative, leading to poor health care for LGBTIQ+ people and placing them at particular risk of HIV and other STIs.
+In terms of health, women, girls, and people of diverse SOGIESCs have much less access to SRHR services and information than men and mainstream sexual groups.
+Where there are (improved) SRHR programs and policies, they remain hetero-normative, leading to poor health care for LGBTIQ+ people and placing them at particular risk of HIV and other STIs1.
+Lack of access to such resources is exacerbated by criminalized same-sex relations2 or laws that hinder access to safe abortion, as well as by pervasive traditional norms regarding gender